Monday 31 August – Wednesday 2 September 2026

 SIB SAB Meeting(upon invitation only)

-SIB COMMUNITIES DAYSatellite event of ECCB 2026Independent satellite events organised by SIB communities, including sessions on pathogen data platforms, the EPD 40th Anniversary, the ELIXIR FAIRification Workshop, Frugal Computational Biology, and the ELIXIR Single-Cell Omics Community.
+COMMUNITIES DAY (SIB)Satellite event of ECCB 2026Independent satellite events organised by SIB communities, including sessions on pathogen data platforms, the EPD 40th Anniversary, the ELIXIR FAIRification Workshop, Frugal Computational Biology, and the ELIXIR Single-Cell Omics Community.